gtkfi/ArcSDM/README.md

 #### Calculate Response (calculateresponse.py) 9.6.2020<br>
 1.The coordinate system of the input raster must be the same as that of the Training points Layer.<br>
 2. When using FileSystem (dBase database) as the workspace in ArcGIS Pro, the input data of the Calculate Response tool must have the type extension .dbf in the Input Weights Table name.
 The tool adds that type extension if it is missing.<br>

-#### Logistic Regression (logisticregression.py)	9.6.2020<br>
-Logistic Regression works on ArcMap if workspace is File System or File Geodatabase but there is still some problem with ArcGIS Pro and File System workspace.<br>

-#### Grand Wofe (grand_wofe_lr.py)	9.6.2020<br>
-1. Obsolete attributes sys.exc_type and sys.exc_value replaced by sys.exc_info ()<br>
-2. Grand Wofe Name cannot be longer than 7 characters because it is used as part of the result raster name which cannot be longer than 13 characters.<br>
-3. The coordinate system of the input raster must be the same as that of the Training points Layer.<br>
-4. Weights table name prefix was formed incorrectly<br>

 #### common.py 9.6.2020<br>
 1. Addition of a result raster displayed  to ArcGIS Pro to the Contents panel in addToDisplay feature fixed.<br>